imosmdrk58/Mnt/setup.md

 4. **SSL certificates are automatically provisioned**

 #### Troubleshooting Vercel Deployment

+**Showing Raw Code Instead of Website:**
+If your Vercel deployment shows a page with raw code instead of the website:
+- Ensure you ran `npm run build` locally first to test the build
+- Check that `vercel.json` matches the corrected configuration above
+- Make sure the Build Command is set to `npm run build` in Vercel dashboard
+- Verify Output Directory is set to `dist/public` in project settings
+- Redeploy after making these changes

 **Runtime Version Error:**
 If you see "Function Runtimes must have a valid version", your `vercel.json` file needs to be updated: